Guerilla Marketing

 Examples of Successful Guerrilla Marketing Campaigns

-Case Study 1: Company A's Street Art Campaign In a bustling city, Company A sought to promote its eco-friendly fashion line.
-Instead of traditional ads, they commissioned local street artists to create captivating murals highlighting the brand's commitment to sustainability.
-The colourful and striking artwork not only beautified the cityscape but also sparked conversations about eco-conscious fashion.
+Case Study 1: Company A's Street Art Campaign Street Art Campaign In a busy city, Company A wanted to launch a campaign to support their eco-friendly clothing line.
+The company eschewed conventional advertising buys and instead hired local street artists to paint colorful, attention-grabbing murals showcasing its commitment to sustainability.
+The vibrant and eye-catching artwork not only beautified the urban canvas, but ignited conversations promoting eco-embracing fashion.

-Case Study 3: Company C's Publicity Stunt To promote a new energy drink, Company C orchestrated a publicity stunt where they set up an "alien landing site" in a remote location.
-They shared teaser videos and photos on social media, piquing curiosity and generating online discussions.
-The campaign culminated in a live-streamed event revealing the new energy drink, garnering millions of views and media coverage.
+Case Study 3: Company C's Publicity Stunt Company C sets up an 'alien landing site' public stunt to launch a new energy drink.
+They posted teaser videos and photos on social media, which sparked curiosity and conversation online.
+It concluded with a live-streamed event unveiling the new energy drink, which generated millions of views and media attention.

 Strategies to Implement Guerrilla Marketing